verus-lang/verus/source/docs/guide/src/exec_funs_as_values.md

 however, it says nothing about _other_ possible return values.
 In general, `f` may be nondeterministic!
-Just because `expected_return_value` is one possible return value does not mean it is only one.
+Just because `expected_return_value` is one possible return value does not mean it is the only one.

 When faced with this situation, **what you really want is to write**: